aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 on publishing messages.
 This is caused by the so-called [in-flight publish limit](https://github.com/aws/aws-iot-device-sdk-java/blob/master/README.md#increase-in-flight-publish-limit-too-many-publishes-in-progress-error).
 By default, the v1 SDK supports a maximum of 10 in-flight operations.

 The v2 SDK does not limit the number of in-flight messages.
-Additionally, v2 provides a way to configure which kind of packets will be placed into the offline queue when the client is in the disconnected state.
+Additionally, the v2 SDK provides a way to configure which kind of packets will be placed into the offline queue when the client is in the disconnected state.
 The following code snippet demonstrates how to enable storing all packets except QOS0 publish packets in the offline queue on disconnect:

 #### Example of configuring the offline queue in the v2 SDK